GameFoundry/bsf/Documentation/Manuals/Native/mono.md

 In the previous chapter we talked about how to expose a C++ type to the scripting API by using the script binding generator tool.
 This tool ensures you can generate script bindings easily, but in some cases it is not robust enough and you must interact with the scripting API manually.
 This manual will explain how to interact with the scripting API and expose C++ code to it manually (without the script binding generator tool).

-You can use manual generation to achieve everything as with the script binding generator tool (in fact this tool uses the same API as described in this manual), plus a lot more.
+You can use manual generation to achieve everything as with the script binding generator tool (in fact the tool uses the same API as we'll describe in this manual), plus a lot more.
 It is preferred you use automatic generation whenever possible, but when working with lower level systems that closely interact with the scripting system (like serialization, script compilation, etc.) you need more direct access.

 All C# script code is executed using the Mono runtime.
 Mono runtime allows you to communicate with C# code and vice-versa by invoking methods and querying class/method/field information.
 In this section we'll focus on how to interact with Mono (and therefore the C# runtime).

 # MonoManager {#mono_a}
-BansheeMono is a plugin that wraps the functionality of the Mono runtime.
+bsfMono is a plugin that wraps the functionality of the Mono runtime.
 The main entry point of the scripting system is the @ref bs::MonoManager "MonoManager" class which allows you to start the runtime and load managed (script) assemblies.
 The most important method here is @ref bs::MonoManager::loadAssembly "MonoManager::loadAssembly()".
 It loads all the script code from the managed assembly (.dll) at the provided path, and provides meta-data for the entire assembly through the returned @ref bs::MonoAssembly "MonoAssembly" object.

 ~~~~~~~~~~~~~{.cpp}
 // Loads the MyManagedAssembly.dll
 MonoAssembly& assembly = MonoManager::instance().loadAssembly("Path/To/Assembly", "MyManagedAssembly");
 ~~~~~~~~~~~~~

-In most cases Banshee will load all the necessary assemblies for you, in which case you can just retrieve them by calling @ref bs::MonoManager::getAssembly "MonoManager::getAssembly()".
+You can retrieve a previously loaded assembly by calling @ref bs::MonoManager::getAssembly "MonoManager::getAssembly()".

 ~~~~~~~~~~~~~{.cpp}
 // Retrieve the MonoAssembly to a previously loaded assembly